A-Bun/TypeInTune/README.md

 # Installation instructions
 	*(Once the game is deployed)*
 	1) Go to https://abun.itch.io/type-in-tune.
-	2) Click download and once it is finished, the game will be completely installed and ready to play.
+	2) Click download, and once it is finished, the game will be completely installed and ready to play.

 # Operating instructions
-	1) Run the TypeInTune.exe to start the game.
+	1) Run the TypeInTune.exe file to start the game.

 # File Manifest
 	*I don't know what this means yet.*

 # Known bugs
-	*"None yet"*
+	1) When the game's resolution is changed, the text and buttons don't scale properly yet.

 # Credits and Acknowledgements
 	1) HUGE thanks to Rabidgremlin on Youtube!
 He helped me solve my resolution